Eating Eggs During Pregnancy

 What is the Correct Way to Store Eggs?

 In order to keep the eggs free from salmonella bacteria, it is important to store them properly.

-It is advisable to consume boiled eggs within 3 days.
+- It is advisable to consume boiled eggs within three days.

 Cooking eggs during pregnancy is pretty much the same as when one is not pregnant.
-The idea here is to ensure that the salmonella bacteria is killed in the cooking process:
+The idea here is to ensure that the salmonella bacteria are killed in the cooking process:

 How Long Do Eggs Last?

-- Handle the eggs with clean hands which are thoroughly washed.
+- Handle the eggs with clean hands that are thoroughly washed.

 - Do not splash raw egg over other utensils or food items.

 - Use utensils which have been cleaned with hot, soapy water.